-From the biological point of view, between two human beings there can be a difference of 0,5% in the DNA.
-Between a man and a chimpanzee this difference is only 1,23%.
-This similarity is proved, for instance, with the fact that chimpanzees can donate blood to humans, and vice-versa.
-Today it’s also known that chimpanzees, bonobos and men had an ancestor in commom two million years ago.
+From the biological point of view, between two humans there may be a 0.5% difference in DNA.
+Between a man and a chimpanzee, the difference is only 1.23%.
+Such proximity is demonstrated by the fact, for example, that chimpanzees may be blood donors to humans and vice versa.
+Today it is also known that chimpanzees, bonobos and men had a common ancestor two million years ago.

-“A chimpanzee is not a pet and can not be used as an object for fun or scientific experiment.
-He or she thinks, develops affection, hates, suffers, learns and even transmits knowledge.
-To sum it up, they are just like us.
-The only diffrerence is that they don’t speak, but they communicate through gestures, sounds and facial expressions.
-We need to garantee their rights to life and to liberty”, explains Dr. Pedro Ynterian, founder of the GAP Brazil Project, former International President and current General Secretary of the GAP International Project and owner of the Sorocaba Sanctuary of Great Primates in São Paulo, affiliated to GAP.
+“A chimpanzee is not a pet and can not be used as a mere entertainment or guinea pig.
+They think, feel, hate, suffer, learn and even transmit their learning.
+They are just like us.
+The only difference is that they do not speak, although they communicate through gestures, sounds and facial expressions.
+We need to guarantee their rights to life and freedom,” explains Dr. Pedro Ynterian, founder of the GAP Brazil Project, former International President and current General Secretary of the GAP International Project and owner of the Sorocaba Sanctuary of Great Primates in São Paulo, affiliated to GAP.